MohammadB88/model-as-a-service/README.md

 # model-as-a-service
-This repository provides a step by step guide to building a 'Model as a Service' based on Red Hat products, *Openshift AI*, *3scale* and *Single Sign-On*.
+This repository provides a step by step guide to building a 'Model as a Service' based on Red Hat products, *Openshift AI*, *3scale* and *Single Sign-On (SSO)*.
 It is an extension of the work presented in [model-aas](https://github.com/rh-aiservices-bu/models-aas) with more detailed instructions.

 **Purpose of the Project**
 This project is a walk-through for users to access deployed models on for example *Openshift AI* via a web portal, where they can sign up, get API keys, and interact with the provided models as backend products.
 It works very similar to how commercial APIs like OpenAI or Google Cloud operate.